MicrosoftDocs/azure-docs/articles/vs-azure-tools-storage-manage-with-storage-explorer.md

 6. Review the connection summary and make sure all the information is correct.
 If it is, select **Connect**.
 Otherwise, use the **Back** button to return to the previous pages to fix any incorrect information.

-After the connection is successfully added, the resource tree automatically navigates to the node that represents the connection.
-If it doesn't go to that node, look under **Local & Attached** → **Storage Accounts** → **(Attached Containers)** → **Blob Containers**.
+After the connection is successfully added, the resource tree automatically goes to the node that represents the connection.
+If it doesn't go to that node, look under **Local & Attached** > **Storage Accounts** > **(Attached Containers)** > **Blob Containers**.
 If Storage Explorer couldn't add your connection, or if you can't access your data after successfully adding the connection, see the [troubleshooting guide](https://docs.microsoft.com/azure/storage/common/storage-explorer-troubleshooting).

 #### Use a connection string